MihailButnaru/RunApp/README.md

-#Preact Starter Kit for Run App
+#Preact Starter Kit for Runner

 A high-fi prototype weather app for runners